A2Dsquad/sonic-svm-avs-server/clients/py/README.md

 # Stake-Pool Python Bindings

-Preliminary Python bindings to interact with the stake pool program, enabling simple stake delegation bots.
+Preliminary Python bindings to interact with the restaking program, enabling simple stake delegation bots.

 ## To do